caiomolinaro/caiomolinaro/README.md

 My name is Caio Molinaro, I'm 21 years old, I graduated from ETEC in the Computer Technician course, I worked as a freelancer as a technician, now I'm migrating to the development area :alien:

-I'm studying on online platforms and bootcamp like DIO and others :relieved:
+I'm studying on online platforms and bootcamp :relieved:

 Stacks I'm studying: :computer:
 :space_invader: HTML/CSS